GnarlyLasagna/f-e-mentor-challenges/README.md

 ## Introduction

-Welcome to my GitHub repository, where I have meticulously compiled my solutions to various Frontend Mentor challenges.
+Welcome to my GitHub repository, where I have compiled my solutions to various Frontend Mentor challenges.
 This collection showcases a diverse array of projects, each highlighting different aspects of my skills and abilities in frontend development.

 While a portfolio site often focuses on showcasing a select few projects in great detail, this repository serves a broader purpose.
 It offers a comprehensive view of my proficiency in HTML, JavaScript, CSS, and React.
 Through these 30 projects, I have honed my understanding and application of these technologies, demonstrating my continuous growth and dedication over the years.